 What to Look For When Buying a Leave-In Conditioner

-Hydrating ingredients are a curl's best friend, so look out for elements like shea butter, aloe vera, honey, and vitamin B5 on the ingredient list.
+Hydrating ingredients are a curl's best friend, so look out for elements like shea butter, aloe vera, honey, and vitamin B5 (aka panthenol) on the ingredient list.

 Low Alcohol or Mineral Oil Content

-Pay attention to the ingredient list, and note the placement of any alcohol or mineral oil-based ingredients.
+On the ingredient list, note the placement of any drying alcohol or mineral oils.
 If they're closer to the end of the ingredient list, that means there is a lower concentration of these elements in the formulation.
-As Green noted, you'll want to look for leave-in conditioners with a low content of alcohol or mineral oil to avoid drying out hair.
+As Green notes, you'll want to look for conditioners with a low content of these to avoid drying out hair.

 Your Texture of Choice

 Most leave-in conditioners are available in either a cream or liquid texture, which can create different effects when applied to your hair.
-While you can choose to alternate between the formulas depending on your desired style, Michelle Breyer, NaturallyCurly.com co-founder and author of The Curl Revolution, told us that curl types 3c and 4 pair well with cream formulas, whereas curl types 3a and 3b can either go for liquids, which tend to be more lightweight, or creams.
+While you can choose to alternate between the formulas depending on your desired style, Michelle Breyer, NaturallyCurly.com co-founder, told us that curl types 3c and 4 pair well with cream formulas, whereas curl types 3a and 3b can either go for liquids, which tend to be more lightweight.

 When should I apply leave-in conditioner?